-The ECO has concluded MOU with several UN agencies and other partners19.
+The ECO has concluded MOU with several UN agencies.
 The MOU signed have specified arrangements for bilateral cooperation for the interests of the Member States covering such areas as technical and financial assistance, capacity-building and implementation of programmes and projects.
-These partners are likely to be strong partners for the Centre and could be considered as a priority to reach out to identify their interest in supporting the Centre in its initial phases.
+These partners are likely to be strong partners for the Centre and could be considered as a priority to reach out to identify their interest in supporting the Centre in its initial phase.
+To receive project funding from the United Nations, ECO member states can submit requests for assistance directly to the United Nations Secretariat or through the local office of the United Nations Development Programme (UNDP).
+Consultations with the local office of UNDP will help to ensure that requests are consistent with ongoing and planned multi and bilateral development assistance activities.
+Requests for funding assistance should be concise, detailed and submitted in a project document format, as described in the following sections, to facilitate project appraisal and a prompt reply.

-The MOU that are directly concerned with energy or climate could overlap with the goals of the Centre, as discussed below.
+The MOUs that are directly concerned with energy or climate could overlap with the goals of the Centre, as discussed below.